-Law Gu uide 2
+Law Guide .
+2

-Lav w School - School Wide 2
+Law School - School Wide 2

-Law, J.D 2
+Law, JD 2

-Law, LLM 3
+Law, LLM ~ ~ ~

-Law: Course-Based, LLM 3
+Law: Course-Based, LLM

-Law: Thesis, LLM 4
+Law: Thesis, LLM 2

+Law, SJD

-Law, SJD 5
+Law, Special .
+5

-برمامير 7
+Index 7

 LAW GUIDE

 The University of Wisconsin Law School is located on historic Bascom Hill in the heart of the beautiful UW-Madison campus.
 It boasts a renowned faculty, an extensive curriculum, and a dynamic student body.
 As part of a world-class university located in the state's capital, the Law School also offers an unparalleled wealth of experiences beyond its walls.